fe9lix/AccessRank/README.md

 #### Adding items

 Adding items is as simple as calling the `mostRecentItem` property setter.
-You should call this method every time a user selects an item in the list.
-The setter is implemented as an `optional` in Swift.
-You can set it to `nil` when the user deselects an item.
+You should call this method whenever a user selects an item in the list.
+The setter is implemented as an `optional` in Swift so that you can set it to `nil` when the user deselects an item.

 ```swift
 accessRank.mostRecentItem = "A"